swcarpentry/DEPRECATED-bc/novice/r/02-func-R.md

 #### Key Points

-* Define a function using `function` name(...params...).
+* Define a function using `fname <- function(...params...)`.
-* The body of a function should be indented.
+* The body of a function should be surrounded by curly braces (`{}`).
-* Call a function using name(...values...).
+* Call a function using `fname(...values...)`.
-* Numbers are stored as integers or floating-point numbers.
-* Each time a function is called, a new stack frame is created on the call stack to hold its parameters and local variables.
+* Each time a function is called, a new stack frame is created on the [call stack](../../gloss.html#call-stack) to hold its parameters and local variables.
-* R looks for variables in the current environment before looking for them at the top level.
+* R looks for variables in the current stack frame before looking for them at the top level.
-* Use help(thing) to view help for something.
+* Use `help(thing)` to view help for something.
-* Put docstrings in functions to provide help for that function.
+* Put comments at the beginning of functions to provide help for that function.
 * Annotate your code!
-* Specify default values for parameters when defining a function using name=value in the parameter list.
+* Specify default values for parameters when defining a function using `name = value` in the parameter list.
 * Parameters can be passed by matching based on name, by position, or by omitting them (in which case the default value is used).

 #### Next Steps